socraticDevBlog/python_web_scraping/README.md

 on first time use :

-1- open Main.Py file and uncomment the line which will create a SQLite table right next to the code files 2- just run the Main.Py file by double-clicking on it and it will fetch job offers in about 30 seconds.
+1- open Main.Py file and uncomment the line which will create a SQLite table right next to the code files

+2- just run the Main.Py file by double-clicking on it and it will fetch job offers in about 30 seconds.

-3- you can view offers in SQLite3 console, but i prefer using LibreOffice Base for now 4- by geeking out a little what BeautifulSoup library is about, you can switch the 'parsing classes' for your own ; looking for new jobs offering available on your favoriste job websites.
+3- you can view offers in SQLite3 console, but i prefer using LibreOffice Base for now

+4- by geeking out a little what BeautifulSoup library is about, you can switch the 'parsing classes' for your own ; looking for new jobs offering available in your area from your favoriste job websites.

+########

 code fonctionnel pour illustrer un tutoriel de web scraping avec